mattoverby/mclscene/README.md

 - Support for texture wrapping
 - Mesh instancing
 - Export to other renderers (e.g., mitsuba, blender)
-- Replace soil with SFML's texture class
+- Replace soil/libpng with lodepng

 # license